top of page

 Updated: Mar 29, 2021

-The full documentation contains all the details, but here is the flavor:
+The full documentation (see the ReadMe) contains all the details, but here is the flavor:

 In this library, a spectrum is a struct which